 The Ronald E. McNair Post-Baccalaureate Achievement Program is a 2-year program focused on developing and preparing students for success at the graduate level.
 The main objectives seek to increase the number of students in doctoral degree programs who are low-income and first-generation undergraduates, or students who come from groups underrepresented in graduate education.
 Each McNair Scholar brings essential perspectives and assets to Beloit College and a much needed critical lens to academia overall.
-The McNair program is housed within the Office of Academic Diversity and Inclusiveness (OADI).
-OADI reimagines how diversity and inclusion operate at Beloit College, and uses equity and asset-based frameworks to achieve our mission.
+The McNair program is housed within the Office of Student Success, Equity and Community (SSEC).
+SSEC reimagines how diversity and inclusion operate at Beloit College, and uses equity and asset-based frameworks to achieve our mission.

 In order for Scholars to succeed, the Beloit College McNair program is designed as a two-year program.
 The elements of our program are as follows: